dswhite11/DW_portfolio/README.md

 Data Science Portfolio
 ## [Project 1 - Bike-Share Data Analysis](http://htmlpreview.github.io/?https://github.com/dswhite11/DW_portfolio/blob/c81faca8b4e40771da8f49ee5e10e88496daba2c/cycling_project/cycling_notebook.html)

-I created this R Notebook as the capstone project to Google's Data Analytics Certificate course, hosted on Coursera.
+I created this report from an R Notebook as the capstone project to Google's Data Analytics Certificate course, hosted on Coursera.
 The purpose of the project was to analyze the data of a bike-share company in Chicago, and provide recommendations to the company's marketing team for their new ad campaign.

+The report is extremely detailed and shows nearly all the steps I took in the analysis process.
+It begins with uploading and manipulating the data in PostgreSQL and Excel, then moves to cleaning and reorganizing the data, and ends with visualizations created in RStudio and Tableau.

 Applications used:
 - PostgreSQL